Getting a Mortgage With a Gap in Your Employment History

 A gap in employment due to COVID

 As much as lenders like to see consistency, this has been impossible for countless people during the coronavirus crisis.
-If you’ve had a gap in employment recently due to the COVID pandemic it’s completely understandable to be worried about how this may affect your mortgage application.
+If you’ve recently had a gap in employment due to the COVID-19 pandemic, it’s understandable to worry about how this may affect your mortgage application.

-If you’ve been furloughed by your employer, there should be no real change because you’re still classed as employed.
+If your employer has furloughed you, there should be no real change because you’re still classed as employed.
 Despite this, there may be some lenders who would be quite cautious when reviewing your mortgage application.

-If you’re self-employed and your business has suffered as a consequence of the pandemic or if you were employed and have been made redundant, these are legitimate reasons why this gap in your record exists.
+If you’re self-employed and your business has suffered due to the pandemic, or if you were employed and have been made redundant, these are legitimate reasons why this gap in your record exists.

-The broker we match you with will have a clear understanding of the best lenders to approach in the current climate and can help you document everything in your mortgage application to prove your ability to make the monthly mortgage payments.
+The broker we match you with will clearly understand the best lenders to approach in the current climate and can help you document everything in your mortgage application to prove your ability to make the monthly mortgage payments.

 Get matched with a mortgage expert

-If you have any gaps in your employment record and are worried about how this may affect your mortgage application – don’t panic!
-There are lots of valid scenarios lenders look at each day and it doesn’t necessarily mean it will be rejected.
+If you have any gaps in your employment record and are worried about how this may affect your mortgage application, don’t panic!
+Lenders look at many valid scenarios each day, and it doesn’t necessarily mean your application will be rejected.

 Our unique advisor-matching service is designed to select a professional who understands how to prepare your application and give you the best chance of gaining approval.

-Call 0808 189 2301 or make an enquiry and we can arrange a free, no-obligation call with a mortgage specialist today.
+Call 0330 818 7026 or enquire, and we can arrange a free, no-obligation call with a mortgage specialist today.

 FAQs

-If one of the applicants has gaps in their employment record whereas the other applicant’s employment history is stronger and more consistent, a joint application stands a better chance of getting approval.
+If one of the applicants’ employment records has gaps, whereas the other applicant’s is stronger and more consistent, a joint application stands a better chance of getting approval.

-Usually contractors are assessed by mortgage lenders as self-employed and their work history will be judged on that basis.
+Mortgage lenders usually assess contractors as self-employed, and their work history is judged on that basis.
 Some lenders will look at applications with regular gaps if evidence of current and previous contracts can be provided.

-The smart move in this situation would be to speak with a broker first as they can help prepare your application, armed with all the necessary documentary evidence and then approach the right lender who can cater for applications of this nature.
+The smart move in this situation would be to speak with a broker first, as they can help prepare your application armed with all the necessary documentary evidence.
+Then, approach the right lender who can cater to applications of this nature.

 Ask a quick question